EduarDuarteS/Drones/README.md

 2. BatteryService: This service would be responsible for managing the drone battery levels.
 It would have a method for checking the drone battery level for a given drone:
      - DroneBatteryResponseDto: DTO for checking the drone battery level for a given drone

+### REST API endpoints implemented:

+1. POST /api/drones - Registers a new drone.
+Payload should include drone serial number, model, weight limit, and battery capacity.

+2. PUT /api/drones/{drone_id}/load - Loads medication items onto the drone with the specified ID.
+Payload should include medication name, weight, and code.

+3. GET /api/drones/{drone_id}/medications - Retrieves a list of medication items loaded onto the drone with the specified ID.

+4. GET /api/drones/available - Retrieves a list of available drones that can be loaded with medication items.

+5. GET /api/drones/{drone_id}/battery - Retrieves the battery level of the drone with the specified ID.